-Convertible SUVs Were Born of War
+The Original Convertible SUVs: Born of War

-Any features of Bantam’s Blitz Buggy that were an improvement over the Willys were incorporated into the final Willys model, designated the MB.
+But when speculation that Bantam couldn’t match the required scale of production and the more powerful Willy’s engine proved too formidable to beat, Willys received the final contract.
+Any features of Bantam’s Blitz Buggy that were an improvement over the Willys model were incorporated into the final product, designated the Willys MB.

 Kurogane Type 95